Cogges/cogges.github.io/small-groups.md

 ## Wednesday evening -- central meetings

-1st Wednesday each month at 8:00pm:	The Gathering
-The Gathering is a monthly meeting at St Mary's Church, Cogges to pray for the nation, the town and the parish
+1st Wednesday each month at 8:00pm:	The Gathering - a monthly meeting at St Mary's Church, Cogges to pray for the nation, the town and the parish

-2nd Wednesday each month at 7:30pm:	The Filling Station The Filling Station is a monthly ecumenical celebration service for worship, teaching and prayer ministry at 'Open Doors', Range Road, OX29 0YB
+2nd Wednesday each month at 7:30pm:	The Filling Station - a monthly ecumenical celebration service for worship, teaching and prayer ministry at 'Open Doors', Range Road, OX29 0YB

 ## Wednesday evening